freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 Looking at Visual Pinball, which uses VBScript for not only the game logic but also all the physical logic, people often ask which scripting language VPE will use.
 We don't have an answer to that yet.
 While Unity uses C#, and you can code whatever you want with it, there are a few obstacles that we need to overcome before recommending C#, namely:

 - **APIs** - The VPE code base is quite large, and we haven't put any effort into declaring which of the interfaces are internal and which are public.
 This is important, because internals can be changed and refactored in future updates, while public interfaces must stay the same in order not to break backwards compatibility.
-So, these APIs need to be well defined and documented.
+Thus, these APIs need to be well defined and documented.
 - **Compilation** - Unlike VBS, C# is technically not a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) but needs to be compiled.
 With VPE being cross-platform, this is problematic when shipping in a modding-friendly format.
 Additionally, Unity's [AssetBundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html) don't allow assemblies to be included, so we'll need a way of working around that as well.

-Visual scripting solves the above problems.
+Visual scripting doesn't have the above problems.
 It doesn't need to be compiled, and the VPE APIs are the nodes that we provide.

 > [!note]
 > Personal note: As software developers, we're obviously sceptical about anything that is supposed to replace code.
 So we started implementing an EM game in visual scripting.
 After putting some effort into creating the right kind of nodes to bring down the graph size significantly, we're happy and we think it's an awesome way of creating game logic.